To manage a course’s reading list, you must have one of the following roles:

 - This tab can be disabled by Leganto customers; see Disabling Reading List Subjects.

-- (Leganto only) In the Recent Changes tab, you can view changes made to the list by instructors and students.
-For more information about these changes, see Configuring Notifications.
+- In the Recent Changes tab, you can view changes made to the list.
+For more information about these changes, see Configuring Notifications in the Leganto Administration Guide.

 After modifying the Edit Reading List page as required, select Save.